japila-books/apache-spark-internals/docs/SparkContext.md

 .Broadcasting a value to executors image::sparkcontext-broadcast-executors.png[align="center"]

-Internally, broadcast requests BroadcastManager for a xref:core:BroadcastManager.adoc#newBroadcast[new broadcast variable].
+Internally, broadcast requests BroadcastManager for a core:BroadcastManager.md#newBroadcast[new broadcast variable].

-NOTE: The current `BroadcastManager` is available using xref:core:SparkEnv.adoc#broadcastManager[`SparkEnv.broadcastManager`] attribute and is always xref:core:BroadcastManager.adoc[BroadcastManager] (with few internal configuration changes to reflect where it runs, i.e. inside the driver or executors).
+NOTE: The current `BroadcastManager` is available using core:SparkEnv.md#broadcastManager[`SparkEnv.broadcastManager`] attribute and is always core:BroadcastManager.md[BroadcastManager] (with few internal configuration changes to reflect where it runs, i.e. inside the driver or executors).

 You should see the following INFO message in the logs: